 Ukraine’s water networks have been mobilized since the start of the war in 2014.
 Infrastructure workers are some of the last to leave settlements attacked by the Russian army.
 Water systems and people are resisting but are reaching the limits of their capacity to adapt to violence and disruptions.

-Books & Ideas is slowing down for the summer.
-In the meantime, here is a selection of essays, reviews and interviews published over the past year, exploring the relationship between music and politics.
+Books & Ideas is slowing down for the summer and will resume its publication schedule on August 26.
+In the meantime, we present to you a weekly selection of essays and reviews published over the past year.

 For more than thirty years, Joan Scott has been informing and transforming both our history and the way we write history, while encouraging us to question categories and change our modes of thinking.
 From class struggle to sex differentiation, sexual emancipation and race, she proposes a critical analysis of Republican rhetoric to undermine naturalized forms of inequality.